gbxyz/rdnsd/README.md

-    Specifies whether to prefer IPv4 or IPv6 when talking to nameservers, if the servers are identified by name rather than address (or when loaded from SRC records).
+    Specifies whether to prefer IPv4 or IPv6 when talking to nameservers, if the servers are identified by name rather than address (or when loaded from SRV records).
 If not defined, the default behaviour is to prefer IPv6.

 - `Protocol (udp|tcp)`